-My home is my workplace but it’s also my haven so it has to be comfortable and cosy.
+My home is my workplace, but it’s also my haven so it has to be comfortable and cozy.

-Keeping it cosy without spending a lot of money has always been important to me.
+Keeping it cozy without spending a lot of money has always been important to me.
 It’s not always neat, but it is welcoming.

-Here are some of my favourite thrifty ideas to add personality to a space, make it cosy and not spend a fortune.
+Here are some of my favorite thrifty ideas to add personality to a space, make it cozy and not spend a fortune.

 Cushions, pillows, throw blankets and poufs are a great way to inexpensively add some extra comfort to a room.
 There are lots of options here for how to procure soft furnishings, too.
 If you’re crafty, you can make your own from old shirts or sweaters (or pick them up cheaply at the thrift store), plus there are lots of free patterns available, like this crochet pouf.
 Or, you can buy them at the end of the season when they’re on sale.

 Don’t overdo the throw pillows though.
-Otherwise it ceases to be cosy and becomes clutter instead.
+Otherwise, it ceases to be cozy and becomes clutter instead.

 I’m in the process of scanning family photos onto the computer, enlarging them and printing in black and white onto photo paper then framing them in basic black frames I bought at an office supply store.
 The ultimate plan is to create a gallery wall in the central hallway.
 Each black and white photo will be in the same style of frame to create a cohesive look.
 Of course, instead of buying frames from an office supply store, you could collect thrift store frames and create an eclectic look instead.